AdamPillis/HTML-and-CSS-Milestone-Project/README.md

 number.
 Most of these will more than likely have families so by providing information about *staying and dining* only increases the original target audience.

+**New User**: The idea behind this website is to attract local and international golfers to the West Coast of Ireland.
+For first time users, the reason why they would land on this page is find out information regarding golf courses along the Wild Atlantic Way.
+Therefore, on the landing page, they would find key regarding the area and its accessibility.
+However, the main informative page is the course.html given that it provides images and a description of each course and this is why buttons linked to course.html are located all over the landing page.
+It is optional for each new user to sign up by entering their email address if they wish to return as exisiting users.

+**Existing User**: There are over 40 links golf courses on the Western Region so the developer's future plan is to extend the site by adding more pages and four *new golf courses* to the *course.html* every month.
+By signing up, the new user will be notified after updates have taken place and they can return to the site with a matter of a click to check out the updates.

 SCREENSHOT OF AM I RESPONSIVE

 ## 2. **Features (exisiting)**